 (the proceeds go to a number of charities), or CharityBoats.org,

 (which supports the GivingCenter.org).
 Many people go this route since it often allows you to take a tax deduction.
 Whether or not you get to write off the donation and just what that amounts to actually depends on what the organization does with the boat after you donate it.
-If the boat gets renovated and sells for an increased value, you can deduct that amount, which may be a lot more than the boat’s initial value when you originally donated it.
+If the boat gets renovated and sells for increased value, you can deduct that amount, which may be a lot more than the boat’s initial value when you originally donated it.

 Wherever you live, you also may have the option of supporting a local cause.
 Many maritime museums, scholarship programs, and other organizations take boat donations then sell the boats to raise funds.
 You should recognize, however, that in these cases a boat does need to have some level of worth.
 If the boat’s completely valueless, the donation will probably be turned down.

 Another option for donating a boat may be through a local vocational program.
 Some schools have boat repair or engine repair programs, and they need willing patients to work on.
-The demand for boats for this use is usually quite low (a single boat or maybe two will keep a vocational program busy for the entire semester), however, what they’re looking for are boats which have a strong foundation to build on.
+The demand for boats for this use is usually quite low (a single boat or maybe two will keep a vocational program busy for the entire semester), however, what they’re looking for are boats that have a strong foundation to build on.
 If a hull is structurally sound but the boat looks awful, has severe engine damage, and is essentially valueless, this is one way you may be able to give it a new lease on life and help your local school at the same time.

 Taking the Boat to a Landfill

-Just how good or bad an option this may be in your case depends on a number of factors including where you live, how big the boat is, and whether or not it has any potential hazardous materials aboard.
-In most cases things like fuel tanks and batteries must be removed, prior to disposal.
-In some counties you can bring boats up to a certain length to the landfill, and in others you may need to chainsaw it into smaller sections in order for the landfill to accept it.
+Just how good or bad an option this may be in your case depends on a number of factors including where you live, how big the boat is, and whether or not it has any potentially hazardous materials aboard.
+In most cases, things like fuel tanks and batteries must be removed, prior to disposal.
+In some counties, you can bring boats up to a certain length to the landfill, and in others, you may need to chainsaw it into smaller sections in order for the landfill to accept it.
 Some will charge a fee for this sort of boat disposal (figure an average of about five dollars a foot), while in other cases it will be free.
 Unfortunately, while this may solve your immediate problem of what to do with that old boat, it’s not an excellent option for the environment.